liznewsom/datacampprojects/README.md

 # datacampprojects
-These are projects I completed on DataCamp
+These are projects I completed on DataCamp.
+The credit for these guided exercises goes to DataCamp.